nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 `HourBlock` is an object which represents an hour of time.

 #### **TimeBlock**
-`TimeBlock` is an object which can represent any (non-negative) hour of time.
+`TimeBlock` is an object which can represent any positive hour of time.

 #### **TimePeriod**
 `TimePeriod` is the parent class of both `HourBlock` and `TimeBlock`.
 Hence, we often use `TimePeriod` when passing arguments around.